Free potential functions: Abstract

 \section{Abstract}

+This article establishes free versions of two classical theorems: derivatives are curl-free and every curl-free vector field (on a simply connected domain) is a derivative.
 We show that the derivative of a noncommutative free analytic map must be free-curl free -- an analog of having zero curl.
 Moreover, under the assumption that the free domain is connected, this necessary condition is sufficient.
-Specifically, if $T$ is analytic free demilinear (linear in half its variables) map defined on a connected free domain then $DT(X,H)[K,0] = DT(X,K)[H,0]$ if and only if there exists an analytic free map $f$ such that $Df(X)[H] = T(X,H)$.
+Specifically, if $T$ is analytic free vector field defined on a connected free domain then $DT(X,H)[K,0] = DT(X,K)[H,0]$ if and only if there exists an analytic free map $f$ such that $Df(X)[H] = T(X,H)$.